pierre-rouleau/pel/doc/pel-manual.rst

        See the `PEL Key Bindings`_ section for more info.
      - It will **not** download or activate any other package.

-       - It will only do that if you change PEL's custmization and re-run ``pel-init`` either manually or by restarting Emacs.
+       - It will only do that if you change PEL's customization and re-run ``pel-init`` either manually or by restarting Emacs.

 #.
 Once the location of the customization information is identified,